 Tommy is also one of the founding members of Blue Apple, a theatre and dance company dedicated to supporting performers with learning difficulties to develop and present high quality productions for the widest possible audiences.
-Tommy’s turn as Hamlet, the first professional actor with Down syndrome to play one of Shakespeare’s most famous creations, featured in the Emmy-nominated documentary Growing Up Down’s (BBC), directed by Tommy’s brother, William.
+Tommy’s turn as Hamlet, the first professional actor with Down Syndrome to play the lead, featured in the Emmy-nominated documentary Growing Up Down’s (BBC).

 Tommy received an honourable mention for his lead role in short film Innocence (2019) at the 17th European Film Festival Integration You and Me, Koszalin Poland.
 In total the film was selected for 23 international festivals, winning awards at the Kraków Film Festival and the London Lift Off Awards.
 Watch it here.

 Showreel (password Tommy)